mattbun/rathbun.dev/content/posts/2021-02-21-rpi-k3s-cluster/index.md

 Over the holidays I made a [k3s](https://k3s.io/) (that's Kubernetes minus 5) cluster out of Raspberry Pis I had lying around.
 And while it's _extremely_ cool, it's also _pretty_ unstable.

-I'll save my complaints for part 2.
-In this post, I'll outline what this new cluster looks like and how I set it up.
+In this post, I'll outline what this new cluster looks like and go into detail on how I set it up.
+At the end, I'll talk a little bit about why I won't be entrusting it with my most important tasks just yet.

 <!--more-->